sagemathinc/cocalc/notes/april2014.md

 - [x] frontend: don't include "a" in rsync option for recovering/copying files -- just use r

+- [ ] redo file copy button to just be a straight cp.
+BUT -- need to also fix FUSE mounting of bup to have proper permissions, or this leads to problems.
+Pretty broken right now.

+- [ ] do a scan for projects for which they have no files but the bup repo does.

 - [ ] bitcoin miner:

 root@compute14dc0:~# su - 7063e18c4477488fbcc6a07a6c9ef5ae